 Lake Clark, Katmai’s northern neighbor, is composed of 2.6 million acres, making it the seventh largest national park.
 This park is a collage of bear, salmon, mountains, lakes, and volcanoes.
 This park cannot be reached either on foot or by car, and can only be accessed by way of air or water.
 True peace can be found in this wilderness.

 Kobuk Valley is America’s ninth largest national park with 1.7 million acres.
 One of the most under rated parks in the system, Kobuk offers vast sand dunes, the historically invaluable Onion Portage, and the beautiful Kobuk River.
 Populated by the caribou which have sustained the native people for thousands of years, over half a million still roam the area and are a sight to see.

 Kenai Fjords National Park is the smallest of Alaska’s national parks, yet is still striking with over 650,000 acres of protected terrain.
 This park can be reached by road and explored on foot, but most visitors choose to access it by boat.
 This geological wonder is home to over thirty glaciers, causing most of the park to be covered in ice.

 The scope of the timeless grandeur of Alaska’s parks places them among the most serene travel destinations in the world.

-Learn how to make the most of your trip with the free individual mobile app travel guides by Chimani.
-Each guide, available for free in the Apple Appstore, Google Play, and Amazon App Store, allows you to plan your trip, and navigate in the park without the need for a cell connection.
-The Chimani National Park apps all work using GPS-enabled maps to ensure that you’re always in the know and able to navigate around the parks.
+Learn how to make the most of your trip with the Chimani mobile app and travel guides for each one of the Alaska parks.
+Each guide allows you to plan your trip, and navigate in the park without the need for a cell connection.
+The Chimani guides all work using GPS-enabled maps to ensure that you’re always in the know and able to navigate around the parks.